AWhetter/pathseq/doc/source/reference/format.rst

 Source: https://help.autodesk.com/view/MAYAUL/2022/ENU/?guid=GUID-309A77DA-F5ED-4474-8413-317D7AB241E6

-# * Not clear...but seems to be "#" is a single character of digits.
+# * Not clear...but seems to be "#" any number of digits.

 .. code-block:: text